EastsidePreparatorySchool/epschedule/README.md

 pip install -r requirements.txt
 ```

 You'll then need to get service account credentials to access sensitive user data, like schedules, photos, and crypto keys.
-Email Kalie Uberti (kalie.c.uberti@gmail.com) and we'll send you a file - `epschedule-455d8a10f5ec.json` - to put in your `epschedule` folder.
+Email Kalie Uberti (kalie.c.uberti@gmail.com) and we'll send you a file - `epschedule-v2-xxxx.json` - which should be renamed to `service_account.json` and put in your `epschedule` folder.
 Then, just run

 ```python main.py```